Updated: 6 days ago

 The journey to transformation, to reconnecting with the very specific good that we are to contribute to the world, begins with self-observation.
 Self-observation then grows to become self-awareness, and then we move into the contemplative adventure of transformation!

-I teach the Enneagram as a tool in a larger program I've developed to help professional artists, entrepreneurs and industry leaders go from confusion to clarity and leverage their true selves for their success.
+I want to give that gift of harmony, alignment, and contentment to as many people as possible.
+I teach the Enneagram as a tool in a larger curriculum I've developed, called Confusion to Clarity, to help professional artists, entrepreneurs, and industry leaders go from confusion to clarity and leverage their true selves for their success.

 Here is a brief snapshot of each personality type:

 Ones show us how to live with goodness and with an upright moral code.
-Imperfection and wrong is a source of frustration for them.
-They are action-oriented, sensible, discerning and pragmatic.
+Imperfection and wrong are sources of frustration for them.
+They are action-oriented, sensible, discerning, and pragmatic.
 Their obsession with perfection creates an unattainable standard, and they judge themselves and others harshly and fear external criticism.

 Twos demonstrate empathy and love in the world.
 They teach us to be giving of ourselves, kind, and meet the needs of others unconditionally.
 They experience a deep shame when it comes to their own needs and puts others first.
 They eventually experience hostility when others don’t meet their needs as they meet others’.